Josh Bell Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.
+- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in the league).

-- Sears makes his first start of the season for the Athletics.
+- The Athletics are sending Muller (0-0) out for his second start of the season.

-- The 27-year-old left-hander last appeared Saturday, Oct.
-1 against the Seattle Mariners, when he came on in relief and went six scoreless innings.
+- His last appearance came on Friday against the Los Angeles Angels, when the left-hander threw five innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.